OSU-BMBL/ssread/static/docs/faq.md

 # What is single-cell RNA sequencing?

-Single-cell RNA sequencing (scRNA-Seq) examines the dynamic transcriptomic profile of individual cells with next-generation sequencing technologies, hence, provide a higher resolution of cellular differences and a better understanding of the function of an individual cell in the context of its microenvironment.
+Single-cell RNA sequencing (scRNA-Seq) examines the dynamic transcriptomic profile of individual cells with next-generation sequencing technologies, and hence provide a higher resolution of cellular differences and a better understanding of the function of an individual cell in the context of its microenvironment.
 The scRNA-Seq can reveal complex and rare cell populations, uncover regulatory relationships between genes, and track the trajectories of distinct cell lineages in development.
 The scRNA-Seq is becoming widely used across biological disciplines including neuroscience.
 More recently, scRNA-Seq has been used in the field of AD and significantly improves our understanding of the pathogenesis of AD at the single-cell level.

 # What is scREAD?

 scREAD (**s**ingle-**c**ell **R**NA-S**e**q database for **A**lzheimer's **D**isease), as far as we know, is the first database dedicated to the management of all existing scRNA-Seq and single-nucleus RNA-sequencing (snRNA-Seq) datasets from human postmortem brain tissue with AD and mouse models with AD pathology.
 By manually curating 11 AD related studies, four scRNA-Seq datasets and eight snRNA-Seq datasets were retrieved with the following factors well annotated, i.e., organism, gender, brain region, disease/control, and age information. scREAD re-defines the 12 scRNA-Seq & snRNA-Seq datasets into 55 datasets (in total 579,392 cells and eight cell types), each of which corresponds to a specific organism (human or mouse), gender (male or female), brain region (entorhinal cortex, prefrontal cortex, superior frontal gyrus, cortex, cerebellum, cerebral cortex, or hippocampus), disease or control, and age stage (seven months, 15 months, or 20 months for mice, and 50-90+ years old for human).
 These datasets have been published and freely accessible in the public domain as of June 1st, 2020.
 Furthermore, scREAD provides comprehensive analysis results and interactive visualizations based on all the collected AD datasets.
 Moreover, scREAD allows users to submit a new dataset to reproduce all the analyses results showcased in scREAD in support of their AD research.
 It is freely and openly accessible to all users with no login or registration required and no password-protected.

+# Which browsers are supported?

+The browsers that scREAD supported are Google Chrome, Safari, and Firefox.
+The scREAD is not supported by the Internet Explorer browser.

 # Which species are covered in scREAD?